Kalamazoo Children’s Chorus, celebrating community through song.

 - St. Mary’s Children’s Chorus (Canada)

-- The Young Peoples Chorus of New York City ( America)
+- The Young People’s Chorus of New York City (USA)

-Our weekly rehearsals run from September to April.
+Our Tuesday weekly rehearsals run from August to May from 6:00pm-7:30pm.
 We practice proper vocal techniques while singing through a wide variety of music from Broadway to Bach.
 We provide a challenging musical environment for our choristers and a rich heritage of choral singing to the Kalamazoo-area.